 Like words used to build a story, sensory attractions build my experience as an artist.
-I wait, listen, trust, pause, listen, leap, stop, and--begin again, to collect, compose, wonder, experience.
-The process, for me, of art making is that of tiny rich steps, all needing attention and care.
+I wait, listen, trust, pause, listen, leap, stop, and--begin again to collect, compose, wonder, experience.
+For me, the process of art-making is that of tiny rich steps, all needing attention, and care.

-Eventually, I become a translator, using my camera and digital paintbrush to communicate the essence of this collaboration.
+Eventually, I become a translator, using my camera and a digital paintbrush to communicate this collaboration's essence.

-The finished work within this series may appear to be symmetrical, it is not, but in fact, it is simply a reflection of internal urgings to create balance.
+The finished work within this series may appear to be symmetrical, it is not, but it is simply a reflection of internal urgings to create balance.
 Perfect imperfection.

 Restoration offers an opportunity for the viewer to experience their unique sensory narrative and perhaps find a meditative space to rest within.”

 The Restoration Series embodies a non-rational, visceral experience into abstract imagery.
 Each work grew from the center of the canvas outward.
 This was not a conscious decision.
 My shifting sense of internal balance guided the placement of shape, color, and texture.
 I had to show up, collect the images, sit at my digital easel and listen.

 Each mosaic-like piece within the Restoration series was photographed during the winter, spring, summer, or autumn seasons.
 Many hours spent outside in nature form the matrix on which I build.
 The process of creating each of the finished pieces of work elicited a restorative response within me.
 The colors, smells, sounds, personality of the seasons, even the warm August breeze touched me—as I worked in the dead of winter compiling separate elements into a whole.